Snawoot/ra/README.md

 This is an offline application, and all calculations performed on your computer, so no Internet access required.

+Supported platforms: Windows, MacOS, Linux, \*BSD and other Unix-like.

 ## Installation

 #### Binary download